HarshilBhatia/CCuantuMM/README.md

 pip install pyqubo
 ```

-The next step is to configure access to the Leap's Solvers.
+Optionally, real quantum hardware can be used.
+First, we need to configure access to the Leap's Solvers.
 To achieve this, the user needs to create an account to gain access (a free account provides upto 1 minute of QPU time) to the solvers and retrieve their respective API tokens.
 Now run,

 ``` dwave setup```